Frequently Asked Questions

 Some therapy considerations require time in sessions, such as feelings of trust and connection, and how much value you’re getting out of our time together.
 Here are a few of the most common questions I receive, to consider before we schedule your initial session.

-• I provide individual therapy for adults and teens.
+Who do you work with?
+I provide individual therapy for adults and late teens.
+I love how initial symptom relief can transform into a powerful growth path.
+The application of mindfulness-based therapy is well-researched for wide-ranging benefits, including but not limited to helping with stress, pain, anxiety, relationships, emotional suffering, mood disorders, ADD/ADHD, recovery and positive change.
 Your reason for being here is personal to you, and I don’t require specific diagnostic criteria to work together.
 Please however, keep in mind that my practice is a non-emergency service.

-• You are not required to have any experience with meditation, nor are you required to meditate.
-Mindfulness-based therapy can simply be about how I’m showing up for you in sessions.
+Do I have to meditate?
+No, mindfulness-based therapy can simply be about how I’m showing up for you in sessions.
 Mindfulness can be practiced in formal and informal ways, and I would love to teach you practices to do at home or together, always within the bounds of your choice.
+Meditation can be intimidating, and there are even circumstances in which certain practices would be contraindicated.
+We’ll be creative and come up with what works for you.

-• I am currently in-network with Aetna.
-For all other insurances, I am considered an “out-of-network provider” and can provide a “superbill” — the required documentation for out-of-network (OON) reimbursement.
+Do you accept insurance?
+No, I am considered an “out-of-network provider” and do not bill insurance directly.
+I can provide a “superbill” — the required documentation for out-of-network (OON) reimbursement.
 Please review your insurance plan if you intend to pursue out-of-network benefits.
 I do not bill Medicaid.